 Deferred tax assets are recognised for unused tax losses to the extent that it is probable that future taxable profits will be available against which they can be used.
 Future taxable profits are determined based on business plans for individual subsidiaries in the tax-consolidated group and the reversal of temporary differences.
-Deferred tax assets are reviewed at each reporting date.
+Deferred tax assets are reviewed at each reporting date,

-8. Trade and other receivables
+Trade and other receivables

-2022 \$'000 2021 \$'000
+2023 \$'000 2022 \$'000

 Current

-Trade and other receivables 83,192 46,473
+Trade and other receivables 55,411 83,192

-Receivables due from AFL clubs (i) - 286
+Receivables due from AFL clubs (i) 7,110

-83,192 46,759
+62,521 83,192

-Less: provision for doubtful debts (1,093) (420)
+Less: allowance for expected credit losses (2,724) (1,093)

-82,099 46,339
+59,797 82,099

 Non-current

-Loans due from AFL clubs (i) 23,418 28,567
+Loans due from AFL clubs (i) 17,439 23,418

-(i) Receivables from AFL clubs are presented net of amounts owing to AFL clubs.
+(i) Loans due and receivables from AFL clubs are presented net of amounts owing to AFL clubs.
+Given the AFL's ability to manage club debt through its variable funding model, there is no impairment loss on these amounts.